-Trump pulls invitation to NFL champion Eagles over anthem
+Trump pulls invitation to NFL champions Eagles over anthem

 In his statement, Trump said the Eagles wanted to a send a smaller delegation, “but the 1,000 fans planning to attend the event deserve better.”

-He said: “These fans are still invited to the White House to be part of a different type of ceremony - one that will honor our great country, pay tribute to the heroes who fight to protect it, and loudly and proudly play the National Anthem.”
+“These fans are still invited to the White House to be part of a different type of ceremony - one that will honor our great country, pay tribute to the heroes who fight to protect it, and loudly and proudly play the National Anthem,” Trump said.

 The Eagles did not immediately respond to a request for comment.